 If one parent cannot go to the register office, they will need to complete a statutory declaration of parentage form in the presence of a qualified official who is listed on the form.
 The form should be given to the registrar at the time of registration.

-- Medical certificate of still-birth issued by certifying doctor or registered housewife
+- Medical certificate of stillbirth issued by certifying doctor or registered midwife

 - Someone who can translate for you (if you do not speak or understand English)

 - Name of baby if one was given